poblahblahblah/collectd-graphite/README.md

 CONFIGURATION
 -------------

-Add the following to your collectd.conf:
+For direct to graphite add the following to your collectd.conf:

 	<LoadPlugin "perl">
 		Globals true